2nd Canadian Division during World War II: Operation Totalize

+Allied advance south from Caen during Operation Totalize, 7–10 August 1944.

 By 1 August 1944, the British had made significant gains on the Vire and Orne Rivers during Operation Bluecoat, while the Americans had achieved a complete breakthrough in the west.
 On 4 August, Simonds and General Harry Crerar—newly appointed commander of the First Canadian Army—were given the order to prepare an advance on Falaise.
-Three days later, with heavy bomber support, Operation Totalize began, marking the first use of Kangaroo Armoured Personnel Carriers.
-While the 3rd Canadian Infantry Division attacked east of the Caen–Falaise Road, 2nd Division attacked to the west.
-By noon Verrières Ridge had finally fallen, and Canadian and Polish armour was preparing to exploit south towards Falaise.
-However, strong resistance by the 12th SS Panzer Division and the 272nd Volksgrenadier Division halted the advance.
-Although 12 km (7.5 mi) of ground had been gained, Canadian forces had failed to reach Falaise itself.
+Three days later, with heavy bomber support, Operation Totalize began, marking the first use of Kangaroo armoured personnel carriers.
+While the 3rd Canadian Infantry Division attacked east of the Caen–Falaise Road, the 2nd Division attacked to the west.
+By noon, Verrières Ridge had finally fallen, and Canadian and Polish armour was preparing to exploit south towards Falaise.
+However, strong resistance by the 12th SS Panzer Division and the 272nd Infantry Division halted the advance.
+Although 12 km of ground had been gained, Canadian forces had failed to reach Falaise itself.

 Simultaneously, the Germans had launched Operation Luttich, a desperate and ill-prepared armoured thrust towards Mortain, beginning on 6 August 1944.
 This was halted within a day and, despite the increasingly dangerous threat presented by the Anglo–Canadian advance on Falaise, the German commander Field Marshal Günther von Kluge was prohibited by Hitler from redeploying his forces.
 Thus, as American armoured formations advanced towards Argentan from the south, the Allies were presented with an opportunity to encircle large sections of the German Seventh Army.
 The First Canadian Army was ordered south, while the Americans prepared to move on Chambois on 14 August.
 Simonds and Crerar quickly planned a further offensive that would push through to Falaise, trapping the German Seventh Army in Normandy.

 Operation Tractable

-On 14 August, the First Canadian Army launched Operation Tractable with the aim of capturing Falaise and achieving a linkup with American forces in Chambois.
-A daylight attack was executed after artillery provided smoke-screen cover and medium bombers softened up the German defences.
-The offensive was largely successful and, although the 2nd Division was not an active participant, divisional troops entered Falaise on 16 August as the remainder of First Canadian Army moved south-east towards Trun and Chambois.
-By 21 August the remnants of the battered German Seventh Army had surrendered in the Falaise Pocket, bringing the Battle of Normandy to a close.
-The German forces committed to Normandy since D-Day had been virtually annihilated—by the end of Operation Tractable, the 12th SS Panzer Division, the main adversary of the Canadians, had lost 80% of its tanks, 70% of its personnel carriers, and 60% of its artillery.
+On 14 August, the First Canadian Army launched Operation Tractable with the aim of capturing Falaise and linking up with American forces in Chambois.
+The daylight attack began after medium bombers struck German positions and artillery laid smoke screens to cover the advance.
+The 2nd Division was not part of the initial assault, but its 6th Brigade was ordered to clear Falaise on 16 August; mopping-up operations in the town continued until early on 18 August.
+The encirclement of German forces in the Falaise Pocket was completed on 21 August, although substantial numbers had escaped during the preceding two days.
+German formations nevertheless suffered severe losses: by the end of Operation Tractable, the 12th SS Panzer Division had lost 80 per cent of its tanks, 70 per cent of its personnel carriers, and 60 per cent of its artillery.

-Shortly afterwards, the 2nd Division moved to Foret de la Londe, along the valley of the River Seine.
+Shortly afterwards, the 2nd Division moved to the Forêt de la Londe, along the valley of the River Seine.
 From 27 to 29 August, the 4th and 6th Brigades were engaged in heavy fighting against the rearguard of German forces seeking to withdraw across the Seine.